By Jill and Rustina, Contributing Writers

-I love cheesecake.
-I love simple.
-I love a dessert that I can easily whip up while cooking a meal throughout the day.
-This gluten-free recipe fits all of those criteria and is so yummy!
-I am writing this the morning after I made it and having to force myself to not go into the kitchen and eat a piece for breakfast.
-Not.
-Easy.
+We love cheesecake.
+We love simple.
+We love a dessert that can easily be whipped up while cooking a meal.
+This gluten-free recipe fits all of those criteria, and it is so yummy!

-You can use any berry for the topping, or any combination of berries, I think this would be delicious with blueberries or raspberries!
-I happened to have some frozen organic strawberries in the freezer and decided to use those to save myself a trip to the store.
-I recommend defrosting the berries first so your sauce is not quite as runny as mine was.
+Third: You can use any berry for the topping, or any combination of berries, we think this would be delicious with blueberries or raspberries!
+Fresh or frozen is fine, but we recommend defrosting the berries so your sauce is not quite as runny.

 Simple Strawberry Cheesecake